cimug-org/CIMTool/README.md

 [![image](docs/logos/project-supporter-aspentech-logo.gif)](https://www.aspentech.com/en/products/suites/digital-grid-management)

-AspenTech serves at the official corporate sponsor supporting the development of CIMTool on behalf of the UCAIug and for the benefit of the CIM community.
+AspenTech serves at the official corporate sponsor supporting the development of CIMTool on behalf of the UCAIug.

 ## CIMTool Discussion Forums